The dangers of the Strait

 The morbillivirus outbreak

-Curro, a resident pilot whale of the Strait that was injured by
+Curro, a resident pilot whale of the Strait that was injured by a ship's propeller in May 2008, but is still going strong |

 A large part of the pilot whale population in this area disappeared over the course of the next handful of years.
 This has caused a lot of social restructuring, with most pilot whale groups reorganizing themselves by merging with other individuals.
 Fortunately, CIRCE has collected extremely valuable data over the last 13 years, documenting these changes as they were happening.